 Is Inflation Always Bad?

 Not necessarily!
-A little inflation is a sign the economy is growing.
+A little bit of rising prices is a sign the economy is growing.
 It encourages people to buy now instead of waiting.
-But if inflation is too high, it can make things unaffordable.
+But if price increases are too high, it can make things unaffordable.

 Final Slice

-So, next time your favorite pizza costs a bit more, you’ll know: it’s not just the chef getting fancy—it’s inflation at work.
-Understanding inflation helps you see how and why prices change, making you one step smarter with your money.
+So, next time your favorite pizza costs a bit more, you’ll know: it’s not just the chef getting fancy – it’s economic forces at work.
+Understanding why prices change makes you one step smarter with your money.